This is the multi-page printable view of this section. Click here to print.

 |

-- Review the created service information and click the Create button.
+- Verify the created service information and click the Create button.

-- When creation is complete, verify the created resource on the Connected Resources tab of the Load Balancer Detail page.
+- When creation is complete, verify the created resource on the Load Balancer Details page’s Connected Resources tab.

 Creating a Listener in L7 Load Balancer

 - On the Service Home page, click the Load Balancer menu.
-You will be navigated to the Load Balancer List page.
+You will be taken to the Load Balancer list page.

-- On the Load Balancer List page, click the Load Balancer resource where you want to create a Listener.
-You will be navigated to the Load Balancer Detail page.
+- On the Load Balancer List page, click the Load Balancer resource for which you want to create a Listener.
+You will be taken to the Load Balancer Details page.

-- On the Connected Resources tab page, click the Create Listener button in the upper right corner.
+- On the Connected Resources tab page, click the Create Listener button in the upper right.

-- In the Service Information area, enter or select the required information.
+- In the Service Information Input area, enter or select the required information.

-- The information you can enter varies depending on the Protocol.
+- The information that can be entered varies depending on the protocol.

 |---|---|---|